Eric Douglas: Reflections on life inside Russia from 1993 until now

 A practical example of the transition to the modern world is found in restaurants.
 In the early 1990s, there were a few restaurants in Moscow and the suburbs, but they were small.
 You had to have a reservation days in advance.
 They needed reservations so they could buy the food they would need to serve you.
 They didn’t keep extra on hand because it was too expensive.

-Today, the inflation rate in Russia is 3.5%.
-For comparison, in the United States it’s 2.1%.
-Just after the dissolution of the Soviet Union, the inflation rate was nearly 900%.
-Other than 1997 when it dropped to 14.97%, it took until 2002 for inflation to fall below 20% and stay there.
+Today, the inflation rate in Russia is 3.5 percent.
+For comparison, in the United States it’s 2.1 percent.
+Just after the dissolution of the Soviet Union, the inflation rate was nearly 900 percent.
+Other than 1997 when it dropped to 14.97 percent, it took until 2002 for inflation to fall below 20 percent and stay there.
 Even then, the rate of inflation was in the teens until just the last few years.

 Those problems, along with two wars in Chechnya, left many people, especially the older ones, wishing for a return of a powerful leader.
 The invasion of Ukraine and the political disruption campaigns are symptoms of that need.
 It’s Putin’s way of restoring national pride.